In this section

 If you make an argument that a compliance order would be a more reasonable course of action, you should ensure that any compliance order that you submit would be appropriate is framed as narrowly as possible to minimise the risk of future eviction.

 The reasonable and proportionate test in s 330A was introduced in 2021 and therefore there is limited case law available on its operation.
 However, an equivalent test applied under the COVID-19 temporary tenancy laws.
-The following danger case decided under the COVID-19 tenancy laws may shed light on how the reasonable and proportionate test will be determined in applications for possession under s 91ZJ:
+Unison Housing Ltd v DZ VCAT 1382, decided under the COVID-19 tenancy laws, may shed light on how the reasonable and proportionate test will be determined in applications for possession under s 91ZJ.

 As discussed above, the notice to vacate must provide sufficient detail of the reason for the issuing of the notice.

 It would also be expected that prior to the possession order hearing, a renter would be provided with details of any evidence to be relied upon by the residential rental provider in support of its application for possession.
 You may wish to consider requesting an adjournment if the other party is not forthcoming with the evidence they intend to rely on during the hearing, or applying for a directions hearing under s 80 of the Victorian Civil and Administrative Tribunal Act 1998 (Vic) (VCAT Act).
 Section 80 empowers the Tribunal to give directions requiring a party to produce a document or provide information.